 It also means that they are much sharper than the typical zoom lens.

-You’re losing that thing that is at the top of so many lists when people are looking at a camera or a lens though, and that is the zoom.
+You’re losing that thing that is at the top of so many lists when people are looking at a camera or a lens, however: the zoom.
 That alone will turn off many people, particularly those just starting out.
 Want to zoom in?
 You’ll have to walk forward.

-Large apertures (small number) make for better shooting in low-light, and control of depth of field (bokeh)
+- Large apertures (small f-number) make for better shooting in low-light, and control of depth of field (bokeh)

 Clear as mud?
-The story here is that there is no one-size-fits-all in the world of travel lenses.
-Depending on your budget, and what you are most interested in shooting, there is likely a best one for you.
+The big story here is that there is no one-size-fits-all in the world of travel lenses.
+Depending on your budget, and what you are most interested in shooting, however, there’s likely still a best one for you.

 Next time we’ll look at some of the other types of lenses you can take with you on your next adventure.

 Are you struggling to find the perfect travel lens that fits your needs?
 Let us know in the comments and maybe we can help out.
-If not, we’d love to hear what lens(es) you travel with.
+Either way, we’d love to hear what lens(es) you travel with.